gaorlov/la_maquina/README.md

 ### Pistons

-Once the `Ciguenal` is called it fires the `Piston`s, the behavior of which is entirely up to you.
+Once the `Engine` is called it fires the `Piston`s, the behavior of which is entirely up to you.

 So, let's say, we have a couple objects that look like: